-Article 15(1) of Regulation (EU)2022/2371 of the European Parliament and of the Council on serious cross-border threats to health and repealing Decision No 1082/2013/EU67 provides the legal basis for the designation of EU Reference Laboratories.
+Article 15 of Regulation (EU)2022/2371 of the European Parliament and of the Council on serious cross-border threats to health and repealing Decision No 1082/2013/EU65 provides the legal basis for the setting up and operation of EU Reference Laboratories.
 The Commission may, by means of implementing acts, designate EU reference laboratories to provide support to national reference laboratories to promote good practice and alignment by Member States on a voluntary basis on diagnostics, testing methods, use of certain tests for the uniform surveillance, notification, and reporting of diseases by Member States.

-This action supports the functioning of the European Reference Laboratories ('EURLs'), nominated in 2024.
+This action supports the functioning of the European Reference Laboratories ('EURLs'), which will be nominated in 2024.
 The grants will cover the costs of running the EURLs.